5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225_stock_vs_cstmfw.md

 ## NOTES
 - You can leave the Kernel Patch for macOS Catalina enabled since it will only be applied up to Kernel 20.4 so it won't affect Big Sur and newer.
 But you have to disable the device property `PciRoot(0x0)/Pci(0x1C,0x1)/Pci(0x0,0x0)` since the included Device-ID will spoof the I225-V as I219 which will result in Internet not working on Big Sur 11.4 and newer.
 So put `#` in front of the mentioned PCI path to disable it.
 See this [**issue report**](https://github.com/dortania/bugtracker/issues/213) for further details.
-- The provided info about WiFi is based on issue reports discussed here, the [I225-V thread for macOS Monterey](https://www.insanelymac.com/forum/topic/348493-discussion-intel-i225-v-on-macos-monterey/) since I don't use WiFi on my rig.
+- The provided info about WiFi is based on issue reports discussed here and in the [I225-V thread for macOS Monterey](https://www.insanelymac.com/forum/topic/348493-discussion-intel-i225-v-on-macos-monterey/) since I don't use WiFi on my rig.
 There's also a support thread for [I225-V on macOS Ventura](https://www.insanelymac.com/forum/topic/352281-intel-i225-v-on-ventura/#comment-2786429)
 - Guide for [dropping/replacing the DMAR table](https://github.com/5T33Z0/OC-Little-Translated/tree/main/00_About_ACPI/ACPI_Dropping_Tables#method-2-dropping-tables-based-on-table-signature)
 - If you've changed something in the `DeviceProperties` for testing and revert the settings later, Internet may not work.
 In this case reset the kernel cache by entering `sudo kextcache -i /` in Terminal.